sebady/SeLionDockerTest/README.md

 # SeLionDockerTest

-This sample SeLion project demonstrates one example integration with launching a SeLion docker grid (using existing SeLion docker images) using maven for WebTest executions.
+This sample SeLion project demonstrates one integration with launching the SeLion docker grid (using SeLion docker images from Docker Registry) using maven docker plugin for WebTest executions.